triggerdotdev/trigger.dev/apps/webapp/templates/docs/scheduled-healthcheck.md

-## ✨ Trigger.dev Scheduled Healthcheck

-This repo contains a [Scheduled](https://docs.trigger.dev/triggers/scheduled) Trigger that will run every 5 minutes and send a Slack message if a website url returns a non-200 response:
+This template contains a [Scheduled](https://docs.trigger.dev/triggers/scheduled) Trigger that will run every 5 minutes and send a Slack message if a website url returns a non-200 response:

 ```ts
 new Trigger({